Hermes Agent

 Why would I increase the Gateway Timeout in the Config tab?

 The default gateway timeout is 1800 seconds.
 Some users see their agent silently fail to respond or time out without an error, especially on slow providers or long tasks.
-Increasing this value gives the agent more time to complete a response before the gateway cuts the connection.
-This was a common issue with Open Claw but can still surface in some Hermes configurations.
+Increasing this value gives Hermes more time to complete a response before the gateway cuts the connection.

 What does the Auxiliary section of the Config tab control?